newton-c/UCDP_ID_translation_R/README.md

 This is an attempt at making the translation from new to old, or old to new, UCDP actor, conflict, and dyad IDs, a single line in python.

+*Note, this is in development and currently has a lot of bugs.
+This project* *is not affiliated with UCDP*

+*The dyad_ids currently have duplicates for certain dyads and thus gives* *inconsistent results for those dyads.*

 ## Usage:
 This package can be installed using `devtools`. with the following lines of
 code: